-I’m often asked to help with icebreaker ideas.
+I’m often asked to help with icebreaker ideas, especially sales training icebreakers.

-My wife introduced me to this one years ago when we both worked at a youth center.
-It’s a fun icebreaker for any audience, but it brings on additional meaning and opportunities for debriefing when used in a sales training.
+My wife introduced me to this one several years ago when we both worked at a youth center.
+It’s a fun icebreaker for any audience, but it brings additional meaning and opportunities for debriefing when used as a sales training icebreaker.

 Materials: Name tags for each participant